itsrafsanjani/laravel-instagram-clone/README.md

 composer install

 # give permission to the storage folder of the application
-chmod -R 777 storage
+sudo chmod -R 777 storage
-chmod -R 777 bootstrap/cache
+sudo chmod -R 777 bootstrap/cache

 # generate the application key using the following command
 php artisan key:generate